endeavourhealth-discovery/DatasetManager/README.md

 Contains all the endpoints for the API.

 #### logic
 Contains the business logic for the application.
-This is where most of the code is held and should be unit tested
+This is where most of the code is held and should be unit tested.

 #### framework
 Contains standard exception classes and swagger bootstrap code.
 This is also where the Metrics are initialised on loading.